-At the other extreme a who cares about the specific cause if it is working approach may be employed.
+At the other extreme, a ‘who cares about the specific cause if it is working’ approach may be employed.
 The business may run on something that is difficult to quantify – feel.
 There may be some very broad measurements of performance in place but that is all.

 The risks of this approach are obvious.
 There is a lack of control.
 Costs could spiral with no checks and balances.
 If results hit a downward trend is it possible to establish what needs to be fixed?

 A lack of data can lead to an increase in company politics.
 Did sales contribute the most to bringing in the order, or was it operations.
 Maybe the opportunity would not have existed in the first place if it was not for marketing.
 Did the design/engineering department come up with such an elegant, cost effective solution to a problem that it sold itself?
-Those best at playing the political game usually win the argument.

 On the plus side, a business run on feel tends to be more able to react to the market.
 They tend to be far less bogged down in data and closer to what is happening in the real world.
 However, businesses that succeed with this approach tend to have a specific organisational structure and culture.
-It tends to only work in smaller organisations or in larger organisations that are able to isolate specific groups or teams.
+It tends to only work in smaller organisations or in larger organisations that can isolate specific groups or teams.